Original first published December 8 2024. Image created by Microsoft Designer.

-We spend a lot of time working with different learning management systems (LMS) and there are some great products out there that do amazing things.
+We spend a lot of time working with different learning management systems (LMS).
+There are some great products out there!
 An LMS we really like is Moodle and we thought we would share a few things we think are great.

 1. The Moodle Academy

 Who does not like high-quality, free CPD from people who really know what they are doing?
-The Moodle Academy has a great series of courses, quick lessons and other resources all built in Moodle and easy to access which also demonstrates an effective way to deliver asynchronous learning.
-For learning technologists and those who engage with Moodle admin, the Moodle Academy Administrator Pathway is a great way to learn how things work and can really support implementation and change programmes.
-The Educator Pathway - does just that, and is great for all those who teach using Moodle.
+The Moodle Academy has a great series of courses, quick lessons and other resources.
+These are all built in Moodle and easy to access which also demonstrates an effective way to deliver asynchronous learning.
+For learning technologists and those who engage with Moodle admin, the Moodle Academy Administrator Pathway is a great way to learn.
+It can really support implementation and change programmes.
+The Educator Pathway – does just that, and is great for all those who teach using Moodle.

-SUGGESTION: With Digital Badges linked to these courses, a great approach is to link these into annual appraisal, digital learning team development and showcase learning to build greater understanding, capacity and a knowledge base for change.
+SUGGESTION: With Digital Badges linked to these courses, a great approach is to link these into annual appraisal, digital learning team development and showcase learning.
+This builds greater understanding, capacity and a knowledge base for change.

 2. The Lesson Activity

-From our experience, there are two main ways people use an LMS - (1) as a repository or (2) as a curated learner journey.
+There are two main ways people use an LMS – (1) as a repository or (2) as a curated learner journey.
 Sadly, the former is often the more common approach.
 The Moodle Lesson activity is a great way to curate a learner’s journey through planned design, guiding them through a course and providing a ‘voice’ behind the learning.
-Combined with completion tracking, quizzes and certification it really is possible to build a great looking course instead of a series of files grouped by topics or weeks.
+Combined with completion tracking, quizzes and certification it’s possible to build a great looking course instead of a series of files grouped by topics or weeks.

-SUGGESTION: It only takes 10mins to learn how to do the basics and this video from the Moodle Academy is a great starting point.
-The lesson activity is a great way to develop distance learning content and a different approach can be used for blended courses combining face-to-face content with structured online learning.
+SUGGESTION: It only takes 10mins to learn the basics – this video from the Moodle Academy is a great starting point.
+The lesson activity is a great way to develop distance learning content.
+A different approach can be used for blended courses combining face-to-face content with structured online learning.

 3. The ability to customise